Are you a textile technique addict?

 And, leading on from the last point, without a goal, making those vital first marks will feel like torture.
 Because you have so much choice, you’ll start to feel overwhelmed by the possibilities.
 This ‘freedom’ often leads to fear.
 Fear of taking a risk.
 Fear of failure.
 And that fear leads to procrastination, inaction and becoming ‘stuck’.
 What a nightmare!

 Not only will you be mystified by your process and dissatisfied with your results, others will be too!
-You won’t be putting out a strong signal as an artist if each piece is created with drastically different processes and techniques.
-Because they’ll find it difficult to decipher a unifying story from one piece to the next, people may struggle to relate to you and your work.
+If each piece is created with drastically different processes and techniques, it will probably be difficult to decipher a unifying story or style.

 7. You’ll feel like a fraud